iFixit/git-scripts/README.md

 preserve the merge commit.
 We attempt to merge it back into `master` as well, but if it's going to get messy just bail.

+## Deployment

+The production machines always run off the `stable` branch.
+When deploying, you need to:

+* Merge `stable` into `master` (and vice-versa).
+This ensures that the two code paths come together relatively frequently.
+This also guarantees that we'll pick up any stray hotfixes that didn't get merged back.

+* Create a tag on `stable` for keeping track of deploys

 ## feature script

     feature <command> [branch name]